awesomemotive/Transients-Manager/readme.txt

 Not at this time, it only works when transients are stored in the options table.

 == Changelog ==

+= 1.7.1 - November 25, 2015 =

+* Fix: Transients with "_site" in their name improperly processed

 = 1.7 - October 20, 2015 =